What Is YouTube Premium? Plans, Pricing and Benefits Explained

 Integration with Digital Marketing Strategy

-Businesses creating video content should consider Premium subscribers as a distinct audience segment with specific characteristics and behaviours.
+Businesses producing video should treat Premium subscribers as a distinct segment with specific behaviours and expectations, and plan for them alongside other channels such as social media marketing.

 Premium Subscribers as Target Audience